hmuralt/i18nJsonToTs/README.md

 	"placeholderText": "This example says {helloMessage: string} to you!", "pluralTexts": {
 		"0": "No example tags here.",
-		"1": "There are is one example tag with name {name: string}.", "n": "There are {count: number} example tags with name {name: string}."
+		"1": "There is one example tag with name {name: string}.", "n": "There are {count: number} example tags with name {name: string}."
 	}
 }